logzly. Chocolate Craft

 Tools You’ll Need

-I still keep a small stainless steel bowl on my kitchen counter just for chocolate work.
-It’s saved me from a lot of sticky messes, especially when I was teaching my niece how to make chocolate‑covered pretzels for her school fundraiser.
+I keep a small stainless‑steel bowl on my counter just for chocolate work.
+It’s saved me from countless sticky messes, especially when I’m teaching my niece how to make chocolate‑covered pretzels for her school fundraiser.
+A full rundown of the gear you’ll need is available in our guide to 5 essential tools every home chocolatier should own.

 The Three‑Phase Method

 The most reliable home technique is the “seeding” method.
-You melt the chocolate, cool it down, then gently re‑heat it to finish.
+You melt the chocolate, cool it down with solid chocolate, then gently rewarm it to the working temperature.
 Here’s how.

 1. Melt the Chocolate